 In order to qualify to receive payments as a VSS Supplier, the potential service provider must submit a package of necessary documents to the NYISO.
-When Ccandidates that have been disqualified as VSS Suppliers need only to submit a new qualification package, it need only contain a new VSS Qualification Form, statement of intent, and whichever of the listed documents need revision, along with an explanation of changes.
+When candidates that have been disqualified as VSS Suppliers submit a new qualification package, it need only contain a new VSS Qualification Form, statement of intent, and whichever of the listed documents need revision, along with an explanation of changes.